 The slope of a line is a value that describes the rate of change between the independent and dependent variables.
 The slope tells us how the dependent variable (y) changes for every one unit increase in the independent (x) variable, on average.
 The y-intercept is used to describe the dependent variable when the independent variable equals zero.
-Graphically, the slope is represented by three line types in elementary statistics.

 Scatter plots are particularly helpful graphs when we want to see if there is a linear relationship among data points.
 They indicate both the direction of the relationship between the x variables and the y variables, and the strength of the relationship.
 We calculate the strength of the relationship between an independent variable and a dependent variable using linear regression.